utnet-org/utility/docs/practices/testing/python_tests.md

 It's an advanced feature, and more thorough documentation is a TODO.
-Most of the tests that depend on the feature flag enabled are under `{framework}/pytest/tests/adversarial`, refer to them for how such features can be used.
-Search for code in the `framework` codebase guarded by the "adversarial" feature flag for an example of how such features are added and exposed.
+Most of the tests that depend on the feature flag enabled are under `{unc-infra./pytest/tests/adversarial`, refer to them for how such features can be used.
+Search for code in the `unc-infra. codebase guarded by the "adversarial" feature flag for an example of how such features are added and exposed.

 ## Interfering with the network